 High-Efficiency Toilets

-I highly recommend installing a high-efficiency toilet and replace your old toilet.
+I highly recommend installing a high-efficiency toilet and replacing your old toilet.
 Older toilets use a lot of water, up to 30% of a household’s total water consumption – that’s 16-20 litres of water per flush!
 Newer toilet models use much less water (6 litres or less per flush), and ultra-low flow use as little as 3 litres of water per flush.
-Many low-flow models also include a dual-flush, so there’s the option to use less water per flush!
+Many low-flow models also include a dual flush, so there’s the option to use less water per flush!
 That can make a big difference to your utility bills.

 Curb-less Shower